-(v) A proof of permanent address which needs to be attached to the form.
-Bank statement, electricity bill, telephone / mobile bill which specifies the address of the director may be attached as address proof, provided that bank statement, electricity bill, telephone or mobile bill shall not be more than 2 months old.
+(v) A proof of permanent address needs to be attached to the form.
+Bank statement, electricity bill, telephone/mobile bill which specifies the address of the director may be attached as address proof, provided that bank statement, electricity bill, telephone or mobile bill shall not be more than 2 months old.

-For further details you can also refer to the FAQs on the Form DIR 3 – KYC issued by the Ministry of Corporate Affairs.
+For further details, you can also refer to the FAQs on Form DIR 3 – KYC issued by the Ministry of Corporate Affairs.